Skip to main content

 Powdery Mildew (Podosphaera xanthii)

 Fungicides should be applied at the first sign of disease (or earlier with some products).
 Begin scouting for powdery mildew at fruit initiation.
-On cucurbits, the disease has a whjite powdery appearance and infects both the top and bottom of the leaf, making it more difficult to control with non-systemic fungicides.
-However, powdery mildew fungi tend to become resistant to systemic fungicides such as Topsin-M (Group 1); Cabrio, Flint Extra, Quadris and Sovran (Group 11).
+On cucurbits, the disease has a white powdery appearance and infects both the top and bottom of the leaf, making it more difficult to control with non-systemic fungicides.
+However, powdery mildew fungi tend to become resistant to systemic fungicides such as Topsin-M (Group 1) and Cabrio, Flint Extra, Quadris, and Sovran (Group 11).
 Resistances to Group 1 and Group 11 fungicides have resulted in the removal of these classes of fungicides from recommendations, with the exception of Pristine which is a combination product.
-Resistance to the DMI fungicides (Rally, Procure) is also widespread; use Rally or Procure at the high labeled rate only.
+Resistance to the DMI fungicides (Rally, Procure - Group 3) is also widespread; use Rally or Procure at the high labeled rate only.
 The most effective contact fungicides are sulfur, mineral oil, and chlorothalonil.
 Begin applying fungicides when powdery mildew is at a low level (threshold is 1 of 50 old leaves with symptoms on either leaf surface) or on a preventative schedule for fields not scouted; do not begin using mobile fungicides when disease is widespread.
-A seven-day interval is recommended.
+A 7-day interval is recommended.

 • Bacillus amyloliquefaciens strain D747 (DoubleNickel 55OG): 0.25 to 3.0 lb/A; PHI 0d, REI 4 h, Group BM02.
-Labeled for disease suppression only.
-For improved control; mix or rotate with a chemical fungicide.
+Suppression only.
+For improved control, mix or rotate with a chemical fungicide.

 • Bacillus mycoides Isolate J (BmJ WGOG, AKA LifeGardOG): 4.5 oz/100 gal water; PHI 0d, REI 4h, Group P06.
 See label for application methods.